wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab8.md

 ### 1. Identify the API key from WxM

 * Login to the [WxM console](https://cx.cloudcherry.com){:target="_blank"}
-* Enter the admin credentials.
+* Enter the WxM admin credentials.
 * Dismiss informative alerts if any.
 * Click on the User Profile (Top) icon and then Edit Profile
 * Copy the API Key from the API Key section.